Obsession I (1993)

 Natureboy Flako (2017) (S)

 Dispensing with his loop-based pop sound of his previous releases, on the eponymous 12-incher from 2017 this musician decided to go the strictly electronic route, using only analog synths to create hypnotic instrumental tracks.
+Theme For A Dream seems to continue in that direction.

 Melancholic and sometimes classically-tinged Ambient.